Neutrino model with broken $\mu -\tau $ Symmetry and Unflavored Leptogenesis with Dihedral Flavor Symmetry: Leptogenesis

-where $\epsilon _{i}$ is the $CP$ asymmetry parameter produced in the decay of \ $N_{i}^{c}$ and $\eta _{ii}$\ is the efficiency factor which describes the fraction of the $CP$ asymmetry that survives the washout by inverse decays and scattering processes, $c_{s}$ is the fraction of the $B-L$ asymmetry converted into baryon asymmetry by sphalerons ($c_{s}=32/92$ in the MSSM) and $\frac{n_{N_{i}}}{s}$ is the number density of right-handed neutrinos normalized to the entropy density; it is defined as \cite{D3}
+where $\epsilon _{i}$ is the $CP$ asymmetry parameter produced in the decay of $N_{i}^{c}$ and $\eta _{ii}$\ are the efficiency factors describing the fraction of the $CP$ asymmetry that survives the washout by inverse decays and scattering processes, $c_{s}$ is the fraction of the $B-L$ asymmetry converted into baryon asymmetry by sphalerons ($c_{s}=32/92$ in the MSSM) and $\frac{n_{N_{i}}}{s}$ is the number density of right-handed neutrinos normalized to the entropy density; it is defined as \cite{D3}

 where $\zeta (3)$\ is the Riemann zeta function and $g_{\ast }$ is the number of spin-degrees of freedom in thermal equilibrium; in the MSSM we have $g_{\ast }=228.75$ \cite{A44,D4,D5}.
 Accordingly, the baryon asymmetry produced by the \textit{i}th RH neutrino can be approximated as